bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 <!-- b-calendar-block.vue -->
 ```

+Note it is _not recommended_ to set a width below `260px`, otherwise truncation and layout issues with
+the component may occur.

 ### Hiding the top selected date header

 By default, the current selected date will be displayed at the top of the calendar component,